home-suite-home/Home-Suite-Home/artifacts/architecture.md

 # Program Organization
 Home-Suite-Home is an open-source sensor suite.
 It is designed to be lightweight, modular home analytics suite that provides home-owners and property managers a platform to monitor the health of their properties through the useof smart sensors.
 On a high level of operation, the sensors are responsible for sending data to a localised database hosted by a server/agregator.
-The sever portion stores data for time-series representaton, and he aggregator portion observes values in real time to verify that sensor readings are within user defined parameters.
-The user will recieve notfications via email in the event of any data anomolies, or when requested for data snapshots or historical data.
+The sever portion stores data for time-series representaton, and the aggregator portion observes values in real time to verify that sensor readings are within user defined parameters.
+The user will recieve notfications via email in the event of any data anomalies, or when requested for data snapshots or historical data.

 # Code Design
 ## System Context Diagram